keptn/keptn.github.io/content/docs/0.19.x/reference/files/sli/index.md

     ```
 ## Using different SLI environments

-Different projects, stages, and services can utilize different environments for your SLI.
+Different projects, stages, and services within stages can utilize different environments for your SLI.
 To do this, you create different configuration files for your SLI
 and have each point to a unique secret that contains the API endpoint for your SLI
 and a token.